Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### Which wallets are currently supported?

-Currently, only the Metamask extension on the browser and Coinbase Wallet are supported.
+Currently, only the Metamask extension on the desktop browser and Coinbase Wallet are supported.
+Additionally you can use WalletConnect and Walletlink from supported mobile wallets to interact with the Staking UI dashboard on desktop/laptop.
 We will be gradually adding support for other wallets soon.

 ### Are hardware wallets supported?